pagekey/website/_drafts/how-to-implement-a-hash-table-in-python.md

 Let's start out nice and easy.
 Our hash table will need a few things to keep it together.
 It needs a `size`, which will be the number of elements that have been inserted.
 It needs a `capacity`, which will determine the size of our internal array.
 Last, it needs `buckets` - this is the internal array, storing each inserted value in a "bucket" based on the provided key.

 ```
+class HashTable:
+	def __init__(self):
+		self.capacity = INITIAL_CAPACITY
+		self.size = 0
+		self.buckets = [None]*self.capacity
 ```

+Note the `INITIAL_CAPACITY` variable, arbitrarily set to 50 in my example class.
+This defines the size of our internal array.
+In an open-addressed, double-hashed hash table, it's important that the capacity is prime, and that it can be changed.
+On the other hand, in our separate chaining hash table, we set the capacity once and never change it, regardless of how many elements are stored.
+This is good for simplicity, but bad for scalability.

 # HashTable Node